 - Dr. Takao Aoyagi, Coordinating Director of Nanotech-driven Materials Research for Biotechnology, Nihon University, Japan

 - Dr. Ana Paula Testa Pezzin, Professor at University of Joinville Region (UNIVILLE), Brazil

-Conference Series LLC offers its heartfelt appreciation to all the speakers who have attended and obliged to the Organizing Committee Members, adepts of field, various outside experts, company representatives and other eminent personalities who supported the conference by facilitating the discussion forums.
-Conference Series LLC also took privilege to felicitate the Organizing Committee Members who supported this event.
+Conference Series offers its heartfelt appreciation to all the speakers who have attended and obliged to the Organizing Committee Members, adepts of field, various outside experts, company representatives and other eminent personalities who supported the conference by facilitating the discussion forums.
+Conference Series also took privilege to felicitate the Organizing Committee Members who supported this event.

-With the success of Biopolymers and Bioplastics 2017, Conference Series LLC is proud to announce the " 8th International Conference and Exhibition on Biopolymers and Bioplastics” to be held during October 15-16, 2018 Las Vegas, Nevada, USA
+With the success of Biopolymers and Bioplastics 2017, Conference Series is proud to announce the " 8th International Conference and Exhibition on Biopolymers and Bioplastics” to be held during October 15-16, 2018 Las Vegas, Nevada, USA

 Past Reports Proceedings Gallery